 - I use only whole wheat flour for my paratha, but mostly in restaurants and dhabas, parathas are made with either a mix of whole wheat and all-purpose flour or only all-purpose flour.

-- In this recipe, I have used only ghee (clarified butter) to cook the parathas but you can also use oil.
+- In this recipe, I have used only ghee (clarified butter) to cook the parathas but you can also use oil for vegan preparation.